kach/nearley/README.md

 ## Contributing

-Clone, hack, PR.
 Tests live in `test/` and can be called with `npm test`.
 Make sure you read `test/profile.log` after tests run, and that nothing has died (parsing is tricky, and small changes can kill efficiency).

 If you're looking for something to do, here's a short list of things that would make me happy: